CeraStroh/hello-world/README.md

 # hello-world
 My introduction to the Github community
-I am a student at **Central College** majoring in Computer Science and Spanish.
+I am a student at **Central College**.

+This repo will serve as a spotlight for files/folders that I want to keep for reference.